Rural professionals' seminars

 Rural professionals are an important, trusted source of information and advice for farmers and growers.
 They have a critical role to play in supporting farmers to understand and manage their agricultural greenhouse gas emissions as the sector moves to meet climate change policy requirements.

 Since 2019, the NZAGRC, in partnership with the New Zealand Institute of Primary Industry Management (NZIPIM) and Phil Journeaux, an agricultural economist with AgFirst, has been running a climate change training programme for rural professionals.
 Nearly 500 people have now attended.

-Two types of training are offered: climate change seminars and advanced training.
+Two types of training are offered: climate change seminars and advanced modelling workshops.
 For upcoming dates, please see the NZIPIM events page.

 Climate change seminars

 These free, one-day seminars offer practical, science-based information aimed at helping rural professionals start a constructive conversation with farmers about agriculture and climate change.

 They explain the science behind agricultural greenhouse gases, soil carbon and forestry sequestration, summarise relevant policies and emission reduction options, and share results from modelling that looks at both the financial and environmental impacts of various farm system changes to reduce greenhouse gas emissions.

 Content is delivered by Dr Sinead Leahy, from the New Zealand Agricultural Greenhouse Gas Research Centre (NZAGRC) and Phil Journeaux, an agricultural economist with AgFirst.
 Attendees also take home a copy of this handy reference book [PDF, 3.8 MB] .